spine-tools/SpineOpt.jl/docs/src/tutorial/capacity_planning.md

 # Capacity Planning Tutorial

 This tutorial provides a step-by-step guide to include investment constraints for capacity planning in a simple energy system with Spine Toolbox for SpineOpt.
 There is more information to be found in the documentation on [investment optimization](https://spine-tools.github.io/SpineOpt.jl/latest/advanced_concepts/investment_optimization/).
-To get the most out of this tutorial, we suggest first completing the [Simple System tutorial](https://spine-tools.github.io/SpineOpt.jl/latest/tutorial/simple_system/).
+To get the most out of this tutorial, we suggest first completing the [Simple system tutorial](@ref).

 ## Overview